sdsc/sdsc-summer-institute-2022/2.5_data_management/README.md

 ## CIFAR through the tubes: Downloading data from the internet

-## Mo' files, mo' problems: Understanding the advantages and limitations of different filesystems
+## More files, more problems: Advantages and limitations of different filesystems

 ## Data transfer